 - It is brilliant for road maps

 However, not all users have been impressed.
 The ‘smart’ scheduling algorithm seems to have attracted particular criticism for not being easy to override (and for not being very smart).
-You can read reviews of Jira portfolio on the Atlassian marketplace.
+You can read reviews of Advanced Roadmaps portfolio on the Atlassian marketplace.

-If you decide not to use Jira Portfolio, then you can work out your own process using core Jira software.
+If you decide not to use Advanced Roadmaps, then you can work out your own process using core Jira software.
 This scaling case study is on the Atlassian community forum:

 The way we managed to scale is: We divided persons by their area of expertise into “micro-teams”.
 They all are sitting within the same Jira project (Lets say Jira project A).